Oral Language Tool Kit | See your students clearly through the lens of language.

 We use developmental milestone checklists to keep track of each new speech and language skill a child learns.
 But a checklist doesn’t tell us why a skill may not have emerged when we expected it.
 And a checklist can’t help us intervene to prevent further delays.

-That’s what oral language assessments are for.
+That’s what oral language and speech–language assessments are for.
 They help us delve a little deeper into a child’s language abilities.

 • We can discover what a child knows about how words and sentences are built.